Fangoling/bachelor-thesis/content/proposal/objective.typ

 To maintain transparency, instructors can choose a low abstraction level to encourage independent problem-solving, while developers can choose a higher abstraction level for reduced distraction.
 Similarly, this configuration provides flexibility, as instructors can lower the assistance level to foster learning, and professional developers can increase the assistance level to speed up debugging.

 The activity diagram in @activity visualizes the system's interaction flow during output summarization and error remediation.
+The diagram will be used as a reference for the implementation.
 It depicts different behaviours of the system depending on the configuration of abstraction and assistance.

 #figure(
-  image("../../figures/activitydiagram4.drawio.svg"),
+  image("../../figures/activitydiagram3.drawio.svg"),
   caption: [Activity diagram of the terminal interaction flow during output summary and error remediation.]
 ) <activity>